ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ## Using make - advanced use cases

-If you want to have a more fine grained control, you can call `make` directly, I invite you to read its man pages (short and straight to the point).
+If you want to have a more fine grained control, you can call `make` directly, but for **most users,** `midas_build` **should do just fine**.
+I invite you to read its man pages (short and straight to the point).

-You'll first need to source (and edit if you want) the compilation environment:
+You'll first need to source the compilation environment (if you want to modify environment variable values, do it in your profile or through explicit `export` in the shell - don't modify `config.dot.sh`):
 ```
 $ source ./config.dot.sh
 ```
 Otherwise, only a few targets will be available: `clean`, `cleanabs`, `cleanall`, `cleandep`, `cleanobj`  and `help`.

-Then you're good to go!
+There is however [a pending bug (#453)](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/issues/453) that is **triggered by sourcing
+`src/programs/commons/compile_setup.sh`** (sourced in `config.dot.sh`).
+After the config sourcing, the shell becomes unstable with respect to some command and/or auto-completion features.

 You can call make to build any target.

 A target may be an object file, a specific program or a label (or *phony*